sehlen-bsi/botan-docs/docs/testspec/src/90_valgrind_sca.rst

 --------

 Originally, Valgrind was designed to be a memory error detector.
-As such it is a dynamic analysis tool and analyzes program behaviour during execution.
-However, it can also be used to detect side channel vulnerabilities in cryptographic implementations.
+As such it is a dynamic analysis tool and analyzes program behavior during execution.
+However, it can also be used to detect side-channel vulnerabilities in cryptographic implementations.
 This approach was first used in `"ctgrind"
 <https://github.com/agl/ctgrind>`_, but the basic idea works with a vanilla
 Valgrind as well.